IceTheCoder/Passwordsy/README.md

 ### Installation
-- Find the absolute path to Python on your machine.
 - Open Git Bash
-- Type ‘export PATH=$PATH:/c/path/to/python.exe’ to add Python to the PATH of Git Bash.
-Replace ‘/c/path/to/python.exe’ with the specific path on your PC
-- Close and reopen Git Bash for the changes to take effect.
 - Use cd (change directory) to move to the location you want the repository to be cloned in.
 For example, if you want the repository to be cloned in the ‘passwordsy’ folder on Desktop, type ‘cd Desktop/passwordsy/‘ in the terminal.
 - Once you are in the desired folder, type ‘git clone https://github.com/IceTheDev2/Passwordsy.git’.
 - Type ‘cd Passwordsy/code’ to the navigate to the file containing main.py.